asaid03/churn-prediction/README.md

 # Customer Churn Prediction: A Comparative Analysis of ML algorithms
-Comparative analysis of ML models on a custumer churn dataset.
+Comparative analysis of ML models on a customer churn dataset.

-Models implemented and compared include:
+Models implemented from scratch and compared include:
 - K-Nearest Neighbours (KNN)
 - Decision Trees (DT)
 - Random Forests (RF)